History & leaderhship

 About Julia

 Aging is such a gift and one that I hope can be enjoyed by all.
-I was introduced to the Shephard’s Center as a student, and it has helped to shape how and why I work in the aging services field.
+I was introduced to Aging Forward as a student, and it has helped to shape how and why I work in the aging services field.
 Helping others to age with grace and dignity is truly my calling.
 Whether it be providing direct care services in your local community or large coalitions advocating for policy changes at the federal level, I am always in awe of the power of like-minded people coming together to effect positive change for the greater good.
-The Shephard’s Center model is proof of the power of volunteers and fierce advocates.
+The Aging Forward model is proof of the power of volunteers and fierce advocates.
 I am grateful to be a part of this story.

 Dr. Michael C Mickens